The Origin of Olive & Marlowe

 An Umbrella to Showcase Women Entrepreneurs

 In curating the offerings in my store, I made a commitment to carry products from exclusively women-owned businesses (nearly all of whom operate within 30 miles of East Liberty).
-These wares include local infused honeys from Apoidea Apiary, Leona's Ice Cream Sandwiches, Soyil candles, Apothecary Muse soaps, Ms. Ophine's Shea Butter Lotions, jams and jellies from Batch, and succulent planters from Revival Botanicals.
+These wares include local infused honeys from Apoidea Apiary, Soyil candles, Apothecary Muse soaps, Ms. Ophine's Shea Butter Lotions, and jams and jellies from Batch.
 It's a privilege to provide a platform for other women to continue pursuing their carious crafts and grow their own businesses.